oisdk/site/drafts/linear-phases.markdown

     lzw (x:xs) (y:ys) = (x ++ y) : lzw xs ys
 ```

-Here, `lzw` takes the place of `<*>`.
+`lzw` takes the place of `<*>` here, but the overall issue is the same: we're
-`lzw` is linear, though, making the whole thing quadratic.
+zipping at every point, making the whole thing quadratic.

-But we know how to improve it, with the following function:
+However, from the above function we *can* derive a linear time enumeration.
+It looks like this:

 ```haskell
 levels :: Tree a -> [[a]]